-Daylight saving time begins at 2 a.m. on Sunday, March 13th, meaning it is once again time to move the clocks ahead one hour.
+Daylight saving time begins at 2 a.m. on Sunday, March 12th, 2023, meaning it will be once again time to move the clocks ahead one hour.
 This change, which costs millions of Americans an hour of sleep, effectively moves an hour of daylight from the morning to the evening.

 Changing the clock causes a temporary state of misalignment in our internal biological time.
 We may not feel ready to go to bed an hour earlier and our alarms will wake us up before we’ve had enough sleep.